-The German non-profit organization IJP – International Journalists’ Programmes – hereby announces its twenty-second bursary in 2021 for journalists from Germany and the five Nordic countries: Denmark, Finland, Iceland, Norway and Sweden.
+The German non-profit organization IJP – International Journalists’ Programmes – hereby announces its twenty-third bursary in 2022 for journalists from Germany and the five Nordic countries: Denmark, Finland, Iceland, Norway and Sweden.
 In 2015 the exchange with the Baltic countries Estonia, Latvia, and Lithuania was was also included.

 IJP is a non-profit organisation offering exchange programmes for early and mid-career journalists between Germany and more than 50 countries.
 These programmes enable participants to experience their host countries from a correspondent's perspective.
 So far, similar programmes have been set up for journalists from Germany and the U.S.A., the U.K., the Netherlands, Turkey, Latin America, Asia-Pacific, Russia, Southern Africa, the Middle East, Poland and Central-Eastern Europe.

 Journalists from all countries, who are granted the German-Northern European Scholarship, gain personal experience and professional insight of the political landscape, the economy, and of the everyday life in the host country.
 Participants from the Northern countries meet opinion leaders and decision makers in Germany, the largest country in the European Union.
 The programme is funded by the Auswärtiges Amt (Foreign Office of the German Federal Government), by the foreign ministries of the Nordic countries and by a small circle of private sponsors.

 Each scholar will receive a single payment of 3,800 Euro to cover a part of travel expenses, accommodation and personal expenses during their stay in Germany.
 Additional costs should be paid by each scholar.
 Payment for the work in Germany is up to the individual media and cannot be expected.